 Depth and Vastness

 The universe inside you gives constant and endless opportunity to deepen you, grow you, make you a better and even more interesting person.
-But you cannot add to your map what you have not first discovered.
+But you cannot add to your world what you have not first discovered.
+To reclaim power over your Inner Space you must shed the light of consciousness on each dark planet.

 The satisfaction of self-discovery is like no other.
-This is how the map of your Inner Space is revealed.
-With Personal Mythology you will gain tools to take on the life long art and skill of self-discovery.
+It’s something we were not taught in school, but this is how the map of your Inner Space is revealed.
+With Personal Mythology you will gain the tools to take on the life long art and skill of self-discovery.

 This is your universe.
 You will learn to consciously build your worlds within it.
 Worlds of gratitude, productivity, confidence, strength, or any other value you desire.